Test case prioritization using test case diversification and fault-proneness estimations: Empirical study

-The defect prediction method performance can be measured using the \textit{precision} and \textit{recall} metric.
-In the context of our setting, recall is the number of bugs identified using the neural network model.
-The value of recall is different for the model learned for each version, however, the total recall of all versions of a project can be aggregated to a single value.
-A bug is considered to be predicted if the corresponding class to its bug-fix has a fault-proneness value of more than 0.3.
-This value is displayed in the column \textit{Predicted bugs} of Table~\ref{tab:dp_performance}.
+The defect prediction method performance can also be measured using the \textit{precision} and \textit{recall} metric.
+In the context of our setting, recall is the number of bugs identified using the defect prediction model.
+Also, precision can be evaluated as the proportion of classes that have been correctly labeled among all classes that have been labeled as buggy by the prediction model.
+A bug is considered to be predicted if the corresponding class to its bug-fix has a fault-proneness higher than the project's computed threshold.
+This threshold is selected using the validation data to maximize the MCC score.